NASA’s mightiest moon rocket lifts off 50 years after Apollo

 An estimated 15,000 people jammed the launch site, with thousands more lining the beaches and roads outside the gates, to witness NASA’s long-awaited sequel to Project Apollo, when 12 astronauts walked on the moon from 1969 and 1972.
 Crowds also gathered outside NASA centers in Houston and Huntsville, Alabama, to watch the spectacle on giant screens.

-Cheers accompanied the rocket as it rode a huge trail of flames toward space, with a half-moon glowing brightly and buildings shaking as though hit by a major quake.
+Cheers accompanied the rocket as it rode a huge trail of flames toward space, with a half-moon glowing brightly and buildings shaking..

 “For the Artemis generation, this is for you,” launch director Charlie Blackwell-Thompson called out, referring to all those born after Apollo.
 She later told her team: “You have earned your place in history.”

 “The rocket, it’s alive.
 It’s creaking.
 It’s making venting noises.
-It’s pretty scary,” said Trent Annis, one of the three men who entered the blast danger zone to fix Tuesday night’s leak.
+It’s pretty scary,” said Trent Annis, one of the three men who entered the blast danger zone to fix the leak.
 “My heart was pumping.
-My nerves were going.
-But yeah, we showed up today.”
+My nerves were going.”

 Orion should reach the moon by Monday, more than 230,000 miles (370,000 kilometers) from Earth.
 After coming within 80 miles (130 kilometers) of the moon, the capsule will enter a far-flung orbit stretching about 40,000 miles (64,000 kilometers) beyond.